vycke/feo-css/site/blocks/index.md

 ---
 layout: base.njk
-title: Components
+title: Blocks
 order: 4
 key: components
 ---

-A limited set of components (mostly based on basic HTML elements, but are more complex in their implementation).
+A limited set of blocks (mostly based on basic HTML elements, but are more complex in their implementation).

 <details open>